Historic houses, sweeping lawns and art galore – looking for the best stately homes and gardens in and around Leeds? We’ve got you covered.

 Designed by John Carr and Robert Adam, Harewood House is one of the most impressive stately homes in Leeds.
 It’s a shining example of Georgian architecture, but the real delights await inside.
 You see, Harewood is one of the Treasure Houses of England.
 It has an incredible collection of art, displayed as it was intended, amongst Robert Adam’s original interiors.

-Thomas Chippendale furniture, Sèvres china, Sarton of Liège clocks – this is a glimpse into another world, where superior craftsmanship is honoured above all else.
-Outside, the grounds were landscaped by Capability Brown and will take you on wild adventure through lush Himalayan foliage, lakeside woodlands and practical plot-to-plate kitchen gardens.
+Thomas Chippendale furniture, Sèvres porcelain and Liège clocks – this is a glimpse into another world, where superior craftsmanship is honoured above all else.
+Outside, the grounds were landscaped by Capability Brown and will take you on a wild adventure through lush Himalayan foliage, lakeside woodlands and practical plot-to-plate kitchen gardens.
 Wildlife is also in abundance – will you spot the Red Kites on your visit?

 Where?
 Harewood House, Harewood, Leeds, West Yorkshire, LS17 9LG.